Dr. Cecilia M. Cardesa

 Senior Advisor, Special Projects

-Ceci is also the Executive Director of the Military Assistance Project, and has served as the CEO for Dress for Success Worldwide, the Executive Director of Voices without Borders, Inc., and spearheaded the change management of Big Brothers Big Sisters of America.
+From June 2017 to July 2019, Ceci led a national conversation on trauma-informed lawyering as Executive Director of Military Assistance Project.
+She served as the CEO for Dress for Success Worldwide, as the Executive Director of Voices without Borders, Inc., and spearheaded the change management of Big Brothers Big Sisters of America.
 Whether working with Catholic nuns and women religious in sub-Saharan Africa or social impact organizations here at home, Ceci uniquely bridges her international experience into the strategic alignment and direction of local organizations through her profound commitment to public interest law and the social impact sector.
 She has received numerous awards and recognition for her commitment to community development, and has served on local, national and international boards.
 Most recently, she received the 2016 VERA MOMENTUM Award based on her work with start-ups in El Salvador through Business Council for Peace (BPeace).
 Ceci also has served as Delegate to the UN Commission on the Status of Women and Hong Kong’s Social Enterprise Summit.